ThangMinhCao/connect_4/README.txt

 ####################### List of files/directories ##########################
 CLIENT SIDE:
- > Client technologies: React, Material UI, JSS (Material CSS in JS), axios
+ > Client technologies: React, Material UI and its JSS (Material CSS in JS), axios.

  #### For some components, I put the JSS style in the component file together ####
  Note: I'm just listing files/folders that are important, are used and created by me in my application.
  >> Client's source directory: /src